A Probabilistic Formulation of Offset Noise in Diffusion Models: Proposed model

-Since~$\mathcal{L}_2$ does not depend on~$\theta$, it can be ignored during the optimization of~$\theta$.
-Note that the value of~$\mathcal{L}_2$ increases as the distribution of~$\bm{x}_T$ obtained from the forward process aligns more closely with the distribution of~$\bm{x}_T$ in the reverse process.
-It can be shown that these distributions coincide under appropriate settings of~$\beta_t$ and~$\gamma_t$ in the proposed model (see Proposition~\ref{prop:fwd}).
-Therefore, under such settings,~$\mathcal{L}_2$ in the proposed model is guaranteed to reach its optimal value of zero.
+Since~$\mathcal{L}_2$ does not depend on~$\theta$, it can be ignored during optimization.
+The value of~$\mathcal{L}_2$ increases as the distribution of~$\bm{x}_T$ induced by the forward process becomes closer to that of the reverse process.
+It can be shown that these distributions coincide under appropriate choices of~$\beta_t$ and~$\gamma_t$ (see Proposition~\ref{prop:fwd}).
+Under such conditions,~$\mathcal{L}_2$ attains its optimal value of zero.